AlexOn91/excel-catalog-validator/README.md

 A complete desktop application for validating Excel product catalogs, built in **Python** with **Tkinter**, **Pandas**, and **OpenPyXL**.
 The app allows users to upload Excel files, run multiple data integrity checks, and generate structured error reports.
-This project is for demonstration and learning purposes only.
-It does not include any proprietary code or client data from my employers.
 ---

 ## ✨ Features